How to Perform Software Product Testing – Detailed Process and Methods with Examples

 After the initial project introduction, if all goes well, expect an influx of activity because Product Growth is a fast paced lane.
 You are now swimming along with the big sharks and unless you keep up, you get gobbled down.

-Here, the releases get shorter, the improvements done to the software become more in number and extent of regression almost becomes unmanageable.
+Here, the releases get shorter, the improvements done to the software become more in number and the extent of regression almost becomes unmanageable.

 The product testing strategy should work with the pace that the software development is proceeding and should not become a bottleneck.